lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 grid_cell_column_pos
 ~~~~~~~~~~~~~~~~~~~~

-Set the column in which the object should be placed
+Set column in which Widget should be placed.

 .. raw:: html